Rockets snap 6-game losing streak, beat Orlando 134-127 - NewsBreak

 Green and Martin were among nine Rockets who made 3-pointers in the game.
 Houston was 24 for 48 (50%) from behind the arc.
 Coming into the game as the NBA’s poorest shooting team (42.4%), the Rockets shot 52.9% (46 for 87) in the win.

-Eric Gordon, who made five 3-pointers and finished with 19 points and four assists, agreed.

-“That (ball movement) is why we scored a ton of points,” Gordon said, "and we were knocking them down.
-We took advantage.
-It was just an offensive night for both teams and it was good that we made the most runs to win.
-We didn’t have too many droughts when we weren't scoring.

-Alperen Sengun had 20 points and 10 rebounds for Houston, and Kevin Porter Jr. added 17 points and 11 assists.
+Alperen Sengun finished with 20 points and 10 rebounds, and Eric Gordon added 19 points and four assists for the Rockets.

 Paolo Banchero led the Magic with 30 points.
 Franz Wagner added 23 points and Terrence Ross had 21, most in a late, futile Magic rally.